simonihmig/responsive-image/README.md

 ### Options

-* **fingerprint:** Can be used to enable/disable fingerprinting of the generated image files.
+* **fingerprint**: Can be used to enable/disable fingerprinting of the generated image files.
 In most cases you can omit setting this explicitly, as it will follow whatever you have set under the main `fingerprint` options (used by the `broccoli-asset-rev` addon), with the default being to enable fingerprinting only in production builds.
+* **deviceWidths**: an array of widths representing the typical screen widths of your user's devices, used when the available image widths are not known beforehand, like when using an image CDN.
 * **images**: The main configuration how the addon generated images happens here, see the following section for details.

 ### Image Options

-The main configuration happens with the `images` array.
+When using images stored locally, the main configuration happens with the `images` array.
 There you must define at least one configuration item, with at least `include` defined.
 But you can provide more, to create separate configurations for different images.

 For example if you have a gallery of logos, of which all will be displayed with a width of max.
 300px or less,it makes no sense to create very